bhnord/activities/events.md

 Feeling lucky?🍀We’re waiting for you at the end of the rainbow with BEER, COCKTAILS, & MORE!

+### St. Puptrick’s Day @ Park-9 (Sa)

+Get ready for our annual Saint Puptrick’s Day event!

+### Night Games R&B Market (Fr)

+### Hinamatsuri Fest @ Bow Mkt (Su)

+Hinamatsuri Celebration at Bow MarketNagomi Bento and Ko-Kyoto invite you to a special Hinamatsuri Event – a celebration of Japan’s beloved Doll Festival!

 ### ‘Hunger Games’ Screening (Sa)

 Join us this International Women's Day as we celebrate one of our favorite female main characters, Katniss Everdeen, with a screening of the Hunger Games!

-### Hinamatsuri Fest @ Bow Mkt (Su)

-Hinamatsuri Celebration at Bow MarketNagomi Bento and Ko-Kyoto invite you to a special Hinamatsuri Event – a celebration of Japan’s beloved Doll Festival!

-### Night Games R&B Market (Fr)

-Night Games R&B Market has been really heating up thanks to you!

-### Mayhem Album Release Party (Th)

 ### 1st Thursdays @ Gardner Museum (Th)

 Join us on the first Thursday of every month for a dynamic evening of sanctuary and community.

+### SoWa First Friday (Fr)

+THE ART OF SPRING BEGINS IN MARCH.There is only one 450 Harrison Ave.

+### Mayhem Album Release Party (Th)

+### Wild Child Wine Tasting (Mo)

+Join us Monday 3/3 for this epic and unprecedented tasting with some of the most iconic and influential producers in the world of natural wine.

+### Little Lephrechauns Bash (Su)

+🍀 St. Patrick’s Day Family Celebration! 🍀Bring the whole family and get ready for a shamrockin’ good time at Time Out Market Boston!

 ### Wampanoag Sing + Dance Perf (Sa)

 This powerful, joyful, family-friendly performance offers a deep opportunity to learn and join the dancers in song and movement.

-### Little Lephrechauns Bash (Su)

-🍀 St. Patrick’s Day Family Celebration! 🍀Bring the whole family and get ready for a shamrockin’ good time at Time Out Market Boston!

-### Wild Child Wine Tasting (Mo)

-Join us Monday 3/3 for this epic and unprecedented tasting with some of the most iconic and influential producers in the world of natural wine.

-### Line Dancin' Lessons @ Grand Ten (We)

-Mosey on down to South Boston on the 1st and 3rd Wednesdays of the month for three hours of line dance breakdowns and walk throughs.

 ### Celtic Bells Live Music (Sa)